ostadabbas/Infant-Upper-Body-Postural-Symmetry/readme.md

 # Automatic Assessment of Infant Face and Upper-Body Symmetry as Early Signs of Torticollis

+**Note:** This repository is intended to be used by computer vision practitioners, but we hope the results and techniques will be of interest to a wider audience as well, such as researchers or clinicians in pediatric health and development.
+As such, we encourage those interested in working with our data or models to get in touch with our lab, [Augmented Cognition Lab](https://web.northeastern.edu/ostadabbas/), at <ostadabbas@ece.neu.edu>, to discuss opportunities for collaboration.

 ## Introduction
 This is the official repository for:

 Wan, M., Huang, X., Tunik, B., & Ostadabbas, S.  "Automatic Assessment of Infant Face and Upper-Body Symmetry as Early Signs of Torticollis." *The 17th IEEE International Conference on Automatic Face and Gesture Recognition, Workshop on Artificial Intelligence for Automated Human Health-care and Monitoring* (AI4Healthcare @ FG 2023). [[arXiv link]()]

-This repository is intended to be used by computer vision practitioners, but we hope the results and techniques will be of interest to a wider audience as well, such as researchers or clinicians in pediatric health and development.
-As such, we encourage those interested in working with our data or models to get in touch with our lab, [Augmented Cognition Lab](https://web.northeastern.edu/ostadabbas/), at <ostadabbas@ece.neu.edu>, to discuss opportunities for collaboration.

 In this paper, we apply computer vision pose estimation techniques developed expressly for the data-scarce infant domain to the study of torticollis, a common condition in infants and children characterized by a persistent neck tilt or twist to one side.
 Specifically, we study six geometric measurements of symmetry derived from the pediatric physical therapy and ophthalmology research literature, illustrated here: